 Discover the Antiques of Historic Eutaw

 From Demopolis, travel to Eutaw (25 miles) on AL Highway 43.
-Just before you get to the sign that says Forkland community, you will see Jim Bird’s Hay Bale Art (map) in his open pasture.
-A pleasure for travelers for years, the collection of sculptures made of haybales can change from year to year.
+Just before you get to the sign that says Forkland community, you will see Jim Bird’s Hay Bale Art in his open pasture.
+A pleasure for travelers for years, the collection of sculptures made of hay bales can change from year to year.

 Once you get to Eutaw, you will find Eutaw Antiques (105 Boligee St.; 205-372-0943), located in a former grocery store, and Courthouse Antiques (103 Boligee St.; 205-372-2022).
 Both are located on the Courthouse Square.
 In addition, Eutaw boasts more than 40 residences and seven public buildings from the antebellum period and many others from the Victorian era.
 Each year, the Black Belt Folk Roots Festival – featuring handmade crafts, down-home cooking and old-timey blues and gospel music – takes place on the Old Courthouse Square on the fourth weekend in August, and the Historical Society hosts a tour of homes the second weekend in October.
-Make sure you call ahead to visit Kirkwood Mansion, an 8,000-square-foot Greek Revival antebellum home (111 Kirkwood Dr.; 404-219-3203), or co-owned White Columns Manor B&B (89 Spencer St.; 205-372-1800).
+Make sure you call ahead to visit the White Columns Manor B & B (89 Spencer St.; 205-372-1800).

 Where To Stay

-Overnight accommodations in rural west Alabama include three hotels in Livingston and cabin rentals 25 minutes outside town at Mimosa Ridge Cabin Rentals (2684 McDowell Road; 334-289-4279) overlooking the Tombigbee River.
+Overnight accommodations in rural west Alabama include three hotels in Livingston and cabin rentals 25 minutes outside town at Mimosa Ridge Cabin Rentals (2684 McDowell Rd.; 334-289-4279) overlooking the Tombigbee River.
 In Demopolis, there are half a dozen hotels.
-In Eutaw there are two hotels and two bed and breakfast establishments: White Columns (mentioned above) and Oakmont (107 Pickens St.; 205-372-3436).
+In Eutaw there are two hotels and two bed-and-breakfast establishments: White Columns (mentioned above) and Oakmont (107 Pickens St.; 205-372-3436).
 There is one hotel in York.